deanwilson/puppet-liquidtemplates/README.md

 Note:
 This function requires the liquid gem to be available on the puppetmaster.
 Which you are managing via puppet, right?

+## Installation

+You can install this module from [PuppetForge](https://forge.puppet.com/):

+    puppet module install deanwilson-liquidtemplates

 ### License ###

 GPL v2.0 - [Dean Wilson](http://www.unixdaemon.net)